isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/crm-contact-sync/default-value-mappings.rst

-.. _default-field-mappings-crm-contact:
+.. _default-value-mappings-crm-contact:

-Default Field Mappings
+Default Value Mappings
 ==============================

 By default, the contact synchronization process maps the following values